 There was also unlimited freedom for anyone to dump any sort of toxic waste in our lakes and rivers.
 Here is a photo of Cleveland’s 1953 Cuyahoga river fire.
 The river caught fire in a major way at least 13 times.
 The last fire was in 1969 which had flames reportedly reaching five stories high.
 News reports about that fire went viral nationwide and helped inspire the establishment of the Environmental Protection Agency in 1970 and the Clean Water Act in 1972.

-Americans had been so accustomed to rivers being choked with pollution that the idea rivers catching fire didn’t even seem newsworthy.
+Americans had been so accustomed to rivers being choked with pollution that the idea of rivers catching fire didn’t even seem newsworthy.
 This sort of thing never made national news before 1969 and often didn’t even get much attention from the local newspapers.
-For example the 1952 fire pictured here was one of the most damaging river fires and an even earlier fire is said to have taken three days to put out but even those fires didn’t seem particularly newsworthy outside of the local neighborhood any more than a house fire today would be newsworthy outside of a local neighborhood.
+For example the 1952 fire pictured here was one of the most damaging river fires and an even earlier fire is said to have taken three days to put out but those fires weren’t newsworthy outside of the local neighborhood any more than a house fire today would be newsworthy outside of a local neighborhood.
 It was just a normal part of industrial life in American cities.

 (For more about how the EPA radically transformed life in American cities and led to their renaissance, Andrew Small wrote a fantastic history with great pictures at CitiLab.
 One of his famous stories is about an electronics corporation that buried toxic waste in a residential neighborhood and then sold the site to the school board for construction of the Love Canal Elementary School.
 The toxic waste killed local residents and caused malformed babies before the EPA spent $400million to clean it up.)